Last updated : October 7, 2024

 - The negative dilute result didn’t identify drugs in the diluted specimen.

-The amount of time that drugs are detected in the urine is specific to the individual drug.
+The amount of time drugs are detected in the urine is specific to the individual drug.
 Chronic marijuana smokers, for example, can test positive for over 45 days after discontinuing use.

 Hair follicle test